ohsnyt/ha-grist/README.md

-# Grid Boost Scheduler for Home Assistant
+# GRIST, the Grid Boost Scheduler for Home Assistant

-The **Grid Boost Scheduler** custom component helps Home Assistant users minimize grid electricity costs by intelligently managing battery charging and solar usage in homes equipped with solar panels and battery storage.
+**GRIST** helps Home Assistant users minimize grid electricity costs by intelligently managing battery charging and solar usage in homes equipped with solar panels and battery storage.
 It is designed for systems where the battery can supply most or all of the home's daily electricity needs.
 The scheduler automatically determines how much to charge the battery during off-peak hours, aiming to avoid grid usage during expensive peak times.
 It adapts to changing weather and load conditions using solar forecasts and historical consumption data, and provides manual override options for special circumstances.

 ---